infoaed/dgu_d7/README.md

 INSTALLATION
 ============

-To use this drupal distribution, you will need to have a LAMP stack and a working drush installation.
+To use this drupal distribution, you will need to have a LAMP stack and a working drush installation  .
 Please see https://drupal.org/requirements for detailed requirements.
 You can get drush and it's installation instructions from
 here: https://github.com/drush-ops/drush